Brewing storm to sock Pacific Northwest, Upper Midwest

 Farther south, the cold front extending from the storm center will be a rain producer.
 As of noontime Thursday, the front should be draped from Chicago to Memphis to Baton Rouge.
 On Friday, the front will swing toward the Appalachians.

-A 6-to-10-hour window of light to briefly moderate rain is likely, totaling a half inch to an inch in spots.
+A 6- to-10-hour window of light to briefly moderate rain is likely, totaling a half-inch to an inch in spots.
 Eastern Pennsylvania, New York state and New England may see a bit more, as a secondary wave of low pressure develops along the front off the New England coastline.

 The rainfall will combine with gusting winds of 25 to 40 mph in the Great Lakes and Tennessee Valley out of the south ahead of the low, as well as on the back side of the system as cool air filters in from the northwest.